SMenigat/cypress-mailhog/README.md

 })
 ```

-If your Mailhog instance uses authentication, add `mailHogAuth` to your cypress `env` config:
+If your MailHog instance uses authentication, add `mailHogAuth` to your cypress `env` config:

 ```json
 {